 Caldwell & Gregory is committed to providing superior customer care and service and the most advanced laundry technology.
 Whether you need a single commercial washer and dryer set or several hundred, we’ll help you choose the equipment you need for your laundry business.

-Once you’ve chosen your laundry equipment, our service program keeps it up and running, so the machines are always ready to go.
-Contact us today to learn more about leasing commercial laundry equipment.
+Once you’ve chosen your laundry machines, our service program keeps them up and running, so the machines are always ready to go.
+Contact us today to learn more about leasing commercial equipment.